 Japan visa requirements vary from country to country.
 So which countries need visas for Japan?

 Many nations, such as the United States, Australia, the United Kingdom, Malaysia, Canada and more, enjoy visa exemptions when visiting Japan.
 See the full list of visa-exempt countries.
 Tourists from other countries will need to apply in advance for a short-term visa for their Japan trip.
-Costs of visas for Japan are usually 3000 yen for a single entry visit and Japan visa applications must be made at the closest embassy or consulate general of Japan in your country of residence.
+Costs of visas for Japan are usually 3000 yen for a single entry visit and Japan visa applications must be made at the closest Embassy or consulate general of Japan in your country of residence.
 Read more about the visa requirements on the Japanese Ministry of Foreign Affairs official website.

 Japan can be an expensive destination to visit.
-In the wider scheme of things, the cost of visiting big cities like Tokyo and Kyoto are pretty much on par with many western European countries.
+In the wider scheme of things, the cost of visiting big cities like Tokyo and Kyoto are pretty much on par with many western European destinations.
 Flights to Japan can also be quite costly due to its location – so keeping an eye out for flight deals is a great idea!
 Keep in mind that certain countries also need to factor in visa fees.
 However, Japan can be affordable and fit into your budget if you are smart about how you choose to travel.

 Japan group tours that include transport, accommodation and certain meals and activities make a trip to this extraordinary country far more affordable!
 You can see the amazing sights, cities and natural splendour for a whole lot less if you choose to go this route.